Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 Why Does Almond Milk Curdle?
 (Main Reasons It Splits)

-When adding cold almond milk to a cup of hot coffee, you’re running the risk of drinking curdled almond milk.
-Luckily, it’s not unsafe (more on that later), but it’s not the most pleasing thing to drink.
+When adding the cold, non dairy milk to a cup of hot coffee, you’re running the risk of it curdling.
+Luckily, when the milk splits in hot drinks it’s not unsafe (more on that later), but it’s not the most pleasing thing to drink.
 To understand how to prevent it, you first need to understand why it happens in the first place.

-There are a few explanations for why almond milk creamer curdles in coffee, including:
+There are a few reasons why almond nut milk creamer curdles in coffee, including:

-If you’re drinking hot coffee and use almond milk directly from the fridge, the temperature difference can cause curdling.
+If you’re drinking piping hot coffee and use almond nut milk directly from the fridge, the big temperature difference can cause curdling.

-This is because the chemical structures of almond milk's proteins break down faster and easier than those in dairy milk, and high heat can cause the protein structure of your almond milk to fall apart and separate, AKA, curdle.
+This is because the chemical structures of almond milk's proteins break down faster and easier than those in dairy milk, and high heat can cause the protein structure to fall apart and separate, AKA, curdle.

 High Acidity Of Your Coffee

-This won't be as much of a problem if you prefer low-acidity beans or you've taken steps to lower the acidity levels in your coffee.
-Feel free to check out our guide on how to do that.
+This won't be as much of a problem if you prefer low-acidity beans or you've taken steps to have less acidic coffee.
+Check out our guide on how to do that.

 Using Substandard Almond Milk Products

-The best almond milk brands right now are Silk, Califia, Blue Diamond, and SO Delicious, so consider buying one of these as your coffee creamer alternative.
+The best almond milk brands right now for coffee drinkers are Silk, Califia, Blue Diamond, SO Delicious, and MilkLab almond milk.
+It's worth buying one of these barista grade almond milk options which coffee shops use as a coffee creamer/ milk alternative.

 Is It Safe To Drink Coffee With Curdled Almond Milk?

-A lot of people wonder, "can curdled almond milk make you sick?" and that's understandable since curdled dairy milk can definitely upset the digestive system.
-While it may not be pleasing to drink, consuming coffee with curdled almond milk won’t actually hurt you.
+A lot of people wonder, "if you drink curdled almond milk will you get sick?" and that's understandable since curdled dairy milk can definitely upset the digestive system.
+While it may not be pleasing to drink, consuming coffee with almond milk that's curdled won’t actually hurt you.

-The reason curdled almond milk is safe to drink all comes back to its protein structure.
-Dairy milk releases bacteria and produces acids as it reaches its curdling point, and these bacteria can lead to stomach cramping, vomiting, or diarrhea.
+The reason you can drink almond milk coffee all comes back to its protein structure.
+Dairy milk releases bacteria and produces acids as it reaches its curdling point, and these bacteria can lead to stomach cramping, vomiting, or diarrhoea.

-When the protein structures of almond milk break down, on the other hand, drinking it is completely harmless.
+When the protein structures of the nut milk break down (which is what makes almond milk curdle), on the other hand, drinking it is completely harmless.
 That’s because it doesn’t release the same bacteria that is released by curdling dairy milk.

 How To Prevent Almond Milk From Curdling In Your Coffee?